'Have faith in Disneyland', says HK tourism chief despite net loss for 8 years in a row

 Michael Moriarty, managing director of Hong Kong Disneyland Resort, added that the number of mainland tourists returned to the pre-pandemic level during the Labour Day "golden week" holiday.
 While the park is operating five to six days a week currently, the opening days will be increased to six to seven days from June.

-Moriarty added that Hong Kong Disneyland has hired 300 people back in February and promised to bring in more than 1,000 cast members for World of Frozen, Frozen-themed attraction set to launch in November.
+Moriarty added that Hong Kong Disneyland has hired 300 people back in February and promised to bring in more than 1,000 cast members for World of Frozen, a Frozen-themed attraction set to launch in November.

 Related articles: